2026 FIBA Women's Basketball World Cup: Logo

 The logo was unveiled on 12 August 2024.
 According to FIBA, the logo is supposed to depict "Berlin's status as a united metropolis that loves to party and celebrate".

 Mascot

 The mascot, "Bearlina", was revealed during the HipHop Ball at Red Town Hall on 15 November 2025.
-Bearlina is a bear (which is featured on the coat of arms of Berlin), who's design represents the lifestyle of the hpst city, including elements of punk, hip hop, graffiti art, and the design of the basketball used for FIBA competitions.
+Bearlina is a bear (which is featured on the coat of arms of Berlin), whose design represents the lifestyle of the host city, including elements of punk, hip hop, graffiti art, and the design of the basketball used for FIBA competitions.

+Draw

+The Kraftwerk in Berlin hosted the draw.

+The draw took place on 21 April 2026 at 18:00 CET at the Kraftwerk in Berlin.
+The draw was hosted by American actress, Brittney Elena, and German presenter, Matthias Killing.
+Australian basketball legend, Lauren Jackson, German handball player, Stefan Kretzschmar and breakdancer Jilou were the guests and assisted with the draw.
+The draw started with, in order, pots 1, 2, 3 and 4 being drawn, with each team selected then allocated into the first available group alphabetically.
+The position for the team within the group would then be drawn (for the purpose of the schedule).
+Before the draw, hosts Germany were pre-drawn into Group A. Regarding restrictions, a maximum of two teams from Europe are allowed in each group, while a maximum of one team from Africa, Americas and Asia/Oceania will be drawn in each group.

+Seeding

+The seeding was revealed on 16 April 2026.
+The seeding was based on the FIBA Women's World Ranking as of 1 April 2026.